Sentinel Marine to keep providing offshore support on Neptune’s UK gas field

 Alan Muirhead, Neptune Energy’s UK Country Director, remarked: “The MRERRV has an essential role in supporting safe operations at Cygnus.
 Sentinel Marine has been supporting operations at Cygnus since 2014 and we are pleased to continue working together to maintain safe and efficient operations.”

-According to the oil company, this deal was awarded following a competitive tendering process and it will see Sentinel continue to deploy its Cygnus Sentinel vessel at this gas field.
+According to the oil company, the deal was awarded following a competitive tendering process, enabling Sentinel to continue to deploy its Cygnus Sentinel vessel at the gas field.
 In addition, the vessel is expected to support an upcoming drilling campaign on the Cygnus field.

 The Cygnus field started its first gas production in 2016 and it has a field life of over 20 years.
 The field hosts two platforms – Cygnus Alpha and Cygnus Bravo – and the first one consists of three bridge-linked platforms – a wellhead drilling centre, a processing unit and living quarters/central control room.
 The second one, Cygnus Bravo, is an unmanned satellite platform located approximately seven kilometres northwest of Cygnus Alpha.